When a Creditor May Take Sole and Separate Assets of a Spouse

 The Court said that her liability stemmed from signing the note and agreement.
 When a person signs an agreement or a note in Arizona, that person is individually responsible for the obligations.

-By signing the notes, Mrs. Majewski became personally liable on the transactions.
+By signing the notes, Mrs. Majewski became personally liable for the transactions.

 The Court said the wife signed the note and the agreement with her husband.
 They then became jointly liable with both the community property, as well as the separate property, of the husband and wife may be reached in satisfaction of the debt.